Taywee/imagemusic/README.md

 own note.

-Another reasonable setup is base32 input, with each voice needing its own base tempo, allowing each voice to have an individually reasonable 2.5 octave range.
-Somebody could have two voices with the same instruments to fake having a higher range, but that would involve long-resting the instrument at all other times.
+Another reasonable setup is base32 input, with each voice needing its own base frequency, allowing each voice to have an individually reasonable 2.5 octave range.
+Somebody could have two voices with the same instruments to fake having a higher range, but that would involve long-resting the instrument at all other times (which isn't a big deal.
+For base32 with one character for note and one character for length and a base of 16th notes, that's one rest every two measures).